cosmonic/ml-demo/demo-notes.md

 open a web browser to http://127.0.0.1:8079/
 Select priority:Accuracy, model:Mobilenet v2.7,
 then select a picture with the "Browse" button.

-Sample images are located in mldemo/images
+Sample images are located in ml-demo/images

-(ignore the number images 0.png etc. They are for digit recognition demo)
+(ignore the number images 0.png etc. They are for a handwriting recognition demo)

 Whenever the image is changed, it is sent through the recognition pipeline.
 One quirk of this page is that a new evaluation is only triggered on change of the image. not any of the other fields, so if you want to use the same image with a different model, you need to change the model, then the image to something else, then change it back again.